Updated: 2/19/2018 | February, 19th, 2018

 Fast forward two years.

-I returned (twice) while living in Bangkok to discover that they hadn’t kept their promise: the island had become overdeveloped (again).
+I traveled to Ko Phi Phi (twice) while living in Bangkok to discover that they hadn’t kept their promise: the island had become overdeveloped (again).
 Hotels were everywhere.
-Boats seemed to endlessly ring the island, ferrying an endless queue of tourists.
+Boats seemed to ring the island, ferrying an endless queue of tourists.
 There were bars on the beach; the little street stall food court near the dock was gone; and resorts, tourists, and loud music were inescapable.
 Ko Phi Phi had become an overpriced party island.
 Long Beach was still the only haven, but tiny guesthouses had popped up, chipping away at paradise.
 You could tell it wasn’t going to be too long before it was wholly consumed by the development sprawl creeping out from town.

 Fast forward another two years.